Chapter 3: Search techniques

 Phrase searching is when you take a specific phrase and enter it into the search box using quotations around it.
 It’s helpful when you want to find a specific term or phrase, for example “solar energy.”
 By putting quotations around the phrase, that ensures the database will search for those words together, in the order you specify, rather than sprinkled anywhere in the resource.

-Truncation is when you use an asterisk (*) to search for multiple endings for a word’s base, or “trunk.”
-Using a truncation symbol tells the search tool to find any word that starts with the letters leading up to your asterisk, regardless of what letters come after that point.
+Truncation is when you use a special symbol, often an asterisk (*), to search for multiple endings for a word’s base, or “trunk.”
+Using a truncation symbol tells the search tool to find any word that starts with the letters leading up to that symbol, regardless of what letters come after that point.
 This is a simplified way to search for different forms of the same word with a single search.
 For example, by searching for electric* you can find results containing all or any of these terms: electric, electrical, and electricity.

 Filtering your results